csvsoundsystem/nicar-cartodb-postgis/README.md

 ### Links, resources

+* [More about joining data](https://github.com/Vizzuality/CartoDB-Tutorials/tree/master/joining-data) - With spatial joins and normal SQL joins.
+*
 * [PostGIS Documentation](http://postgis.net/docs/manual-dev/reference.html) - Read through the functions to see what it's capable of.

 * [PostGIS Homepage](http://postgis.net/)